 After graduating from veterinary school, I moved to West Los Angeles to a one year internship program at California Animal Hospital.
 The internship was half emergency medicine and half surgery, so I had the opportunity to learn a variety of different procedures and concepts.
 My mentors at my internship and the very challenging experiences there had a huge impact on my life and are responsible for who I am as a veterinarian today.
 I enjoyed the emergency aspect of the internship so much that I took a full time position at our local emergency hospital in Mission Viejo, Animal Urgent Care.
 Taking the job there also allowed me to move back to my home town, where I ended up meeting my wife, Blythe.

 When Blythe and I decided to get married, I started looking for a veterinary hospital to purchase so that I could have more normal hours for a family.
-I approached Dr Dykstra, who I knew from managing his cases at the emergency clinic.
+I approached Dr. Dykstra, who I knew from managing his cases at the emergency clinic.
 He had been thinking of retiring before I spoke with him and decided that the timing was right for him to spend more time with his family.
 I purchased Alicia Pet Clinic in the summer of 2000.
 Since that time, I have worked to turn Alicia Pet Clinic into the state-of-the-art veterinary facility that it is today.
 We have upgraded every aspect of the facility here and have added countless tools to help us provide the best quality medical and surgical care for all of our patients.

 The Wheaton babies started arriving in October 2003 with my son, Flynn Milton.
 Scarlett Elizabeth came in May of 2005.
 Our son Callan Becker arrived in December 2009.
 They are very sweet, intelligent and happy kids that also have their periods of being horribly challenging.
 We also have 2 dog "babies", Starsky and Sally Sparkle.
 Starsky is Blythe's dog and is the reason she was at the dog park in Laguna Beach the day we met.
-After the passing of my two Australian Shepherds within the past couple years we rescued "Sally Sparkles" an Aussie of course and a Orange Tabby Kitten named "Grover."
+After the passing of my two Australian Shepherds within the past couple years we rescued "Sally Sparkle" an Aussie of course and a rescued Orange Tabby Cat named "Grover."